anand-3399/NVM-High-School-LMS/media/result_sheet/README.txt

-This directory responsible for storing generated student result PDF files
+This directory is responsible for storing generated student result PDF files